cs3451/f19-a2-solution/README.md

 (where `Ipi` is the illumination of light `i`, a combination of the color of the light and a floating point intensity that scales the color).

-The sample code also includes a new version of the previous example program (`ex1.html` and `src/ex1.ts`) that uses src/SG.ts to render the set of five simple scenes from A1 (the cubes have images of the DIVs from A1 texture mapped onto them):
+The sample code also includes a new version of the previous example program (`ex1.html` and `src/ex1.ts`) that uses WebGL to render the set of five simple scenes from this A1 sample (in this case, we have created images of the DIVs from A1, and texture mapped them onto cubes):

 - single cube, translated -11000 in z, camera translated by (-100,100,0)<br>
 ![scene 1](img/ex1a.png)